DaydreamDevelopment/megan-girard/_posts/2017-03-10-makerspace.md

 ---

 Technology is our future, we are all becoming quite aware of this.
 This semester, I am taking a Tech course that has provided me with an abundance of resources that I can use in my future classroom.
 I have made an outline to an assignment that I would give to my grade 6 students after completing a Novel Study.
-This assignment is the culminating activity therefore, all of the required knowledge will be previously taught and discussed in great detail.&nbsp;
+This assignment is the culminating activity therefore, all of the required knowledge will be previously taught and discussed in great detail.

 # Super 6’s Maker Project: Novel Symbolism